Jonalogy/typings-realtime-socket/readme.md

 * Only type forward, no turning back!

 ## Current Issue
 Unexplained crash on Heroku or multiuser environment.
-Suspect on masterList{}
+Suspect on masterList{}.
+Try validating welcome modal to disable button if input is empty.

 ## Known Issues
 1.  @Safari: Player input does not show up but competitors' does.
 Empty character divs are appended to `#myTrack` instead.
 2. Entry modal accepts no input for nickname
+3. Chat input doesn't accept spaces.

 ## Good to have Features
 * Blinking Cursor: